Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others. So use your gifts well.

 ... is an evening event where soon-to-be-confirmed students share their faith stories with friends and family members.
 Folks mingle around the student’s displays, drink specialty coffees and fruit smoothies, and join in a fun celebration that honors students, their families, and God!

-... is a high school week-end overnighter typically held in April with a focus on fun, faith, and relationships.
+... is a high school week-end overnighter typically held in spring with a focus on fun, faith, and relationships.

 High Schoolers meet together on Sunday mornings during the Sunday School hour for fellowship, sharing, and exploring their faith.